ipc-lab/kaira/examples/README.md

 This directory contains examples demonstrating various features and use cases of the Kaira library.
 The examples are organized by category and are automatically rendered into documentation using [Sphinx-Gallery](https://sphinx-gallery.github.io/).

-## Structure

-Examples are organized into the following categories:

-- `channel_models/`: Examples of different communication channel implementations
-- `constraints/`: Examples of constraint functions for optimization problems
-- `deep_jscc/`: Examples of Deep Joint Source-Channel Coding
-- `metrics/`: Examples of performance metrics
-- `modulation/`: Examples of signal modulation techniques
-- `performance_analysis/`: Examples of performance analysis techniques

 ## Creating New Examples

 When creating new examples, follow these guidelines to ensure they work properly with sphinx-gallery: